Legal Language Services ranks Utah as a state with moderately regulated legal interpreting requirements.

 Not all venues in Utah require certified interpreters, even for Spanish-language cases.
 Please consult with Legal Language Services for the rules pertaining to your specific venue and language.

-There are eight judicial districts in Utah encompassing 29 counties.
+There are 8 judicial districts in Utah encompassing 29 counties.
 Certification requirements in Utah are statewide and remain consistent across all local jurisdictions.

 Call Legal Language Services at 1-800-788-0450 to find Utah interpreters who meet state interpreting rules for courtroom trials, hearings, depositions, arbitrations and other legal proceedings.